What Is A Herniated Disc?

 - If you have loss of control, seek medical help immediately at your nearest emergency room or hospital

 - Muscle spasms

 Herniated discs can also be asymptomatic.
-Some studies have shown that up to 20 percent or 30 percent of people who have never had back pain were found to have a herniated disc show on MRI studies.
+Some studies have shown that up to 20 to 30 percent of people who have never had back pain were found to have a herniated disc show on MRI studies.

 How Is A Herniated Disc Diagnosed?

-First step toward a herniated disc diagnosis is a physical exam by one of our specialists at Coastal Spine.
-This condition can also be diagnosed by X-ray, MRI, CT scan or EMG.
+First step toward a herniated disc diagnosis is a physical exam by one of our specialists.
+This condition can also be diagnosed by X-ray, MRI, CT scan, or EMG.

 What Treatment Options Are Available For A Herniated Disc?

 At Coastal Spine, we provide herniated disc treatments in a variety of ways:

 An anti-inflammatory medication may be prescribed to help reduce the pain and swelling associated with a herniated disc.